warner-benjamin/optimi/docs/index.md

 ## Foreach Implementations

-All optimi optimizers have fast [foreach implementations](foreach.md), which can significantly outperform the for-loop versions. optimi reuses the gradient buffer for temporary calculations to reduce foreach memory usage.
+All optimi optimizers have fast [foreach implementations](foreach.md), which can significantly outperform the for-loop versions. optimi reuses the gradient buffer for temporary variables to reduce foreach memory usage.

 ## Install